-Party Train, A middle age man, tries to get over a past lover by having a hedonistic weekend, that turns dark as the drugs kick in.
+A middle aged man who tries to get over a past lover by having a hedonistic weekend, that turns dark as the drugs kick in.

-Party Train is the story of Glenn, a middle aged male who is having a hard time getting over a past lover.
-He tries to numb the pain by having a party and play weekend with a few online hookups, after the last self impose pandemic lockdown.
-The reason he picks this weekend, is because it marks, the one year anniversary his lover’s death, Carl.
+DOWN is the story of Glenn, a middle aged male who is having a hard time getting over a past lover.
+He tries to numb the pain by having a “pnp – Party ‘n Play” weekend with a few online hookups, in this post covid climate.

-As the night progresses and the drugs start to flow, we learn Glenn true nature.
-He is having one last hurrah before and he goes down a dark path where there’s no return.
+As the night and the drugs kick in, we learn Glenn’s true nature.
+He is having one last hurrah before he goes down a dark path of no return.

-I have seen the damaging effects on friends and acquaintances first hand.
-This is a new subgenre of gay men, who enjoy the company of others, only if they are users.
+There’s a new epidemic in the hookup culture where certain gay men only enjoy the company of other users.
 Reading the news and hearing personal stories, you see the damage in terms of loss; of work, families and even lives.
 Today everyone uses hook-up apps to connect, date and have sex.
 The internet has made it easy for people to abuse and exploit, as others look for companionship.
-This subculture is thriving domestically and international.
-Most people, don’t know the horror stories and only see this as something to do on a weekend to escape our mundane lives.
+This subculture is thriving domestically and internationally.
+Most people, don’t know the horror stories and only see this as something to do on a weekend to escape the mundane.

 As a filmmaker, I try to do work that not only challenges me, but shows something we haven’t seen before.
+That’s why I’m drawn to this subculture as a theme for the film.
 I try to tell stories that reflect our society and are diverse in nature from social economic, racial and political lines.
-After reading several domestic and international news stories, I started connecting to the theme to losing someone.
-It might have been because around this time, I broke up with someone special and lost my dad to old age.
-The story then took some urgency.
-I wanted to touch on the theme of losing and letting go.
+After reading several domestic and international news stories, I started connecting this theme to the loss of a loved ones and how some people deal with loss and isolations.
+The Covid-19 pandemic added another layer to the isolation and loneliness theme.
+I wanted to touch on the idea of loss and letting go.